When can a referral to a counselor help?

-Northeastern's Student Counseling Services provides individual, group and marital/couple counseling for help with these issues.
-And referrals to outside providers may also be made when the situation warrants an evaluation for medication or calls for services best provided by others.
+Northeastern's Student Counseling Services provides individual, group, and couples counseling for help with these issues.
+Referrals to outside providers may also be provided when the situation warrants an evaluation for medication or calls for services best provided by others.

 How do I make a referral?

 When someone confides in you, they are affirming that you have an important relationship with them; this relationship is a powerful tool that you can use to encourage someone to seek help.

 - Listen.
 Let the student share what concerns them in some detail.
 The student will feel heard, and you will have more information that will help you decide what might be best.

 - Communicate that you are concerned about the person's welfare, and that there are resources on campus that may be able to help.

 - Indicate that counseling may help him or her deal with the situation more effectively.
 Suggest that the student schedule an initial meeting with a counselor to see if it may be useful.